 Lead-acid has been the best battery storage mechanism for one hundred years, but lithium batteries have been slowly evolving.
-With the push that came from Tesla, the batteries were pushed past a threshold of making sense.
+With the push from Tesla, the batteries were pushed past a threshold of making sense.

-I could see battery banks like that implemented in Iowa to match with wind power.
+I could see battery banks like that implemented in Iowa to match wind power.
 We don’t have the best sunlight year-round, but wind, we do have wind.

 The Powerwall took people from saying, “this can’t be used widespread.” to “Oh yeah, it could work.”

 What I found to be most intriguing about our time together was Jeffrey’s response to the Powerwall.
-Having been in the solar community for well over thirty years, Jeffrey understands just how monumental Tesla’s move was and what it will mean to the future of renewable energy.
+Having been in the solar community for over thirty years, Jeffrey understands just how monumental Tesla’s move was and what it will mean to the future of renewable energy.

 We'd love to hear from you: Contact Us or leave a comment below.